Subhankar-Bhattacharjee/COMS579-S24/README.md

   go to the `rag_files/indexing.py` and find `client.data_object.create()`
 - Save response from vector database into .json file: go to the `rag_files/indexing.py` and find `client.data_object.get()`
+- run from command prompt: 'python query.py --question="What is BERT?"'
+- index two sample files from directory named 'pdf'
+- index the file by processing `rag_files/indexing.py`
+- rank the documents on query search from `rag_files/results.py`
+- returns the answers based on top rank document